saizhou777/GR-ViT/README.md

 # GR-ViT
-submitted to ...
+will be submitted to ...

-## 🌟 Abstract
+## 🌟 Model training
-We introduce ...